ETFs vs Index Funds: What’s the Difference?

 Transparency may matter less when it comes to index funds, however, because index funds track an index, so the holdings are not in dispute.
 That said, many investors prefer the transparency of ETFs, whose holdings can be verified day to day.

-Because a mutual fund’s net asset value (NAV) isn’t determined until markets close, it can be hard to know exactly how much an index fund costs until end of day.
-That’s partly why mutual funds, including index funds, allow straight dollar amounts to be invested, as well as purchasing shares.
-If you buy an index fund at noon, you can buy $100 worth, for example, regardless of the share price.
+Because a mutual fund’s net asset value (NAV) isn’t determined until markets close, it can be hard to know exactly how much shares of an index fund cost until the end of the trading day.
+That’s partly why mutual funds, including index funds, allow straight dollar amounts to be invested.
+If you buy an index fund at noon, you can buy $100 worth, for example, regardless of the price per share.

-This pricing structure also allows investors to use stop order or limit orders to set the price they’re willing to buy or sell.
+This ETF pricing structure also allows investors to use stop orders or limit orders to set the price at which they’re willing to buy or sell.

 Taxes